kzmo/deharm/README.markdown

 [here](https://github.com/kzmo/deharm/zipball/master)

-In command line fetch the requirements
+In command line fetch the requirements in the main repository directory
 ``` console
 pip install -r requirements.txt
 ```

-Now you should be able to run Deharm simply by running deharm.py:
+Now you should be able to run Deharm simply by running **deharm.py** from the **src** directory:
 ``` console
 python deharm.py
 ```